Aggressive and Unyielding

 Duty counsel is necessary in the legal system, but doesn’t provide a full defence for the client.
 Duty counsel works for the government that is prosecuting the case, and there’s always a question of how hard they are working to counsel you.
 Many times the charge is a crime without an obvious victim, especially in cases involving drug distribution on any level.
 Duty counsel regularly work in one specific court and can become an ally of the prosecution and court officers in many cases.
 Never accept duty counsel for a criminal charge if there is any other option for legal representation.

 Anyone in the city of Toronto who is facing criminal charges should contact our lawyers for a professional and thorough discussion of your charges.
-We understand with the court system and always represent our clients aggressively, including the willingness to take a case to trial.
+We understand the court system and always represent our clients aggressively, including the willingness to take a case to trial.
 We understand how to prepare and present a strong defence in any legal situation and have a track record of proven success, helping our clients win, receive a reduced charges and avoiding criminal records and licence suspensions.
 Let us help you advocate for you and defend your legal rights.

 What happens after someone is arrested?